bitextor/bitextor/README.md

 ![License](https://img.shields.io/badge/License-GPLv3-blue.svg)

 `bitextor` is a tool to automatically harvest bitexts from multilingual websites.
 To run it, it is necessary to provide:
-1. The source where the parallel data will be searched: one or more [website hostnames](https://en.wikipedia.org/wiki/URL)
+1. The source where the parallel data will be searched: one or more websites (namely, bitextor needs [website hostnames](https://en.wikipedia.org/wiki/URL))
 2. The two languages on which the user is interested: language IDs must be provided following the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
-3. A source of bilingual information between these two languages: either a bilingual lexicon (such as those available at the [bitextor-data repository](https://github.com/bitextor/bitextor-data/tree/master/dics)), a machine translation (MT) system, or a parallel corpus to be used to produce either a lexicon or an MT system (depending on the document-alignment strategy chosen)
+3. A source of bilingual information between these two languages: either a bilingual lexicon (such as those available at the [bitextor-data repository](https://github.com/bitextor/bitextor-data/tree/master/dics)), a machine translation (MT) system, or a parallel corpus to be used to produce either a lexicon or an MT system (depending on the alignment strategy chosen, see below)

 ## Dependencies